Should you use bioactive substrate in your leopard gecko’s enclosure?

 You will need to invest in a good hygrometer to ensure your bioactive enclosure’s humidity level is appropriate for your gecko.

-Since a leopard gecko’s natural environment in the desert, the optimal humidity level should be between 30%-40%.
+Since a leopard gecko’s natural environment is in the desert, the optimal humidity level should be 30%-40%.

 A good thermometer is also an important investment to ensure your gecko’s enclosure does not become too cold.